 The remediation is to ensure all field values are valid with respect to the current allowable values.
 This is best handled as a separate data quality maintenance process, independent from the de-duplication process.
 However, if necessary, simply replace the invalid values with valid values.

 A related case of this is missing required field values.
 This usually happens when a required field was added after the record was created, and a default value was not retroactively assigned.

-The remediation is similar to above, either keep up the data quality with a separate process, or just fill it in before merging.
+The remediation to this data blocker is similar to the above, either keep up the data quality with a separate process or just fill it in before merging.